- About

 Connecting with Resources

-Success in College is designed to help members utilize resources which elevate their undergraduate academic experience holistically.
-Attending certain on-campus activities may fulfill this programming requirement.
-Completion of Success in College programming allows our members to find tailored support as they strive for academic and personal excellence.
+Success in College programming is designed to help brothers better utilize resources supporting their undergraduate experience, particularly with academic success.
+Attending certain on-campus activities may fulfill programming requirements.
+This programming also allows brothers to find tailored support as they strive for academic and personal excellence.

 Fraternity Programs

-- Behind Happy Faces: Nine guided mental health conversation hosted by the Human Power Project.
-Content depends upon which lesson(s) are utilized.
-(Format: Peer-facilitated)
+- Behind Happy Faces: This peer-facilitated programming includes nine guided mental health conversations hosted by the Human Power Project.
+Specific content depends upon which lesson(s) are utilized.

-- Graduate Lead Hazing Discussion: The purpose of this guide is to provide graduate brothers a framework for a productive conversation with undergraduates about the “Number One Killer” of fraternity chapters.
-Learning outcomes: Define hazing and identify the types of activities that are considered hazing; show the conflict between hazing and our values; identify the consequences and risks of hazing; and set the graduates’ expectations regarding new member education and hazing.
-(Format: Graduate facilitated conversation)
+- Graduate Lead Hazing Discussion: The purpose of this program is to provide graduate brothers with a guide for a productive conversation with undergraduates about the “number one killer” of fraternity chapters.
+Learning outcomes are to define hazing and identify the types of activities that are considered hazing; show the conflict between hazing and our values; identify the consequences and risks of hazing; and set graduates’ expectations regarding member education and hazing.

-- I Don’t Have Time to Be Healthy: Introduction to Physical Wellness: Members will be able to: identify effective bodyweight exercises that can be done at home; list components of a healthy fitness regimen; recognize healthy alternatives to common snack foods; and discuss the importance of balanced nutrition as part of a healthy lifestyle.
-(Format: Interactive facilitated program)
+- I Don’t Have Time to Be Healthy: Introduction to Physical Wellness: Through this interactive facilitated program, brothers will be able to identify effective bodyweight exercises that can be done at home; list components of a healthy fitness regimen; recognize healthy alternatives to common snack foods; and discuss the importance of balanced nutrition as part of a healthy lifestyle.

 Additional Program Ideas